cmayron/Legal-Calculus/README.md

 Doctrine explains.
 Runtime authorizes.
 Execution performs.
 Preservation protects.
 ---
+LCES teaches the user **how the system thinks** — procedurally, structurally, and constitutionally.

+---

+LCES assumes an attested, non‑subvertible substrate as a foundational precondition for constitutional governance.
+Silicon‑level Technical Inaccessibility, including hardware‑rooted cryptographic boundaries and enclave‑sealed secrets, is outside the scope of LCES but fully compatible with it.
+Hardware enforces impossibility; LCES enforces admissibility.
+This separation ensures that substrate integrity is guaranteed by the chip, while authority movement, jurisdiction, and consequence are governed by LCES.
+Together, they form a layered architecture in which no actor—human or machine—can cross a boundary they are not physically or constitutionally authorized to cross.

+---

+Governing AI outputs is no longer sufficient; the durable governance surface is the control of operational movement, authority boundaries, and consequence‑bearing execution, because as autonomy increases, procedural constraints outperform prohibition.

+---

+The LCES architecture is built as a constitutional operating system that governs operational movement rather than outputs.
+Its core layers define admissibility, authority boundaries, workflow fidelity, and effect‑binding constraints, ensuring that no actor—human or machine—can move, authorize, or bind an effect outside its jurisdiction.
+LCES does not attempt to filter or prohibit expressions; instead, it constrains the procedures, execution points, and authority transfers that lead to consequential actions.
+This architecture assumes an attested and non‑subvertible substrate beneath it, with hardware enforcing impossibility and LCES enforcing admissibility, creating a layered governance model where autonomy is bounded by procedure rather than prohibition.

+---
 # **README — Orientation & Activation Layer (V7.0, Maximum Completeness Edition)**

 *Legal Calculus Educational System (LCES)*